 One of the member services available to all employees of ONMA member newspapers is the “Legal Hotline.”
 The hotline is staffed by attorneys at the Cleveland office of the law firm of Baker & Hostetler.
 It is maintained through a retainer paid by The Ohio News Media Association.

-Employees of any “Active Member” newspaper in good standing with ONA may use the Legal Hotline.
+Employees of any “Active Member” newspaper in good standing with ONMA may use the Legal Hotline.
 Inquiries may relate to any aspect of newspaper publishing which may include advertising, circulation, editorial, libel law, copyright, personnel & labor law, taxation, freedom of information and general management issues.
 Inquiries may involve a general reference to the state or federal law that applies or guidance regarding a specific local situation.